matrix-org/matrix-spec-proposals/proposals/4140-expiring-events-with-keep-alive-endpoint.md

 }
 ```

-The information of this endpoint is very limited so that almost no metadata is
+The information required to call this endpoint is very limited so that almost
-leaked when using this endpoint.
+no metadata is leaked when.
 This allows to share a refresh link to a different
 service (an SFU for instance) that can track the current client connection state,
 and pings the HS to refresh and informs the HS about a disconnect.